-Chairwoman of the Executive Committee; Member of the Finance Committee and Member of the ESG Committee Directorship expiry date: 2025
+Chairwoman of the Executive Committee; Member of the Finance Committee and Member of the ESG Committee

 PhD in Macromolecular Physics-Chemistry from Louis Pasteur University, Strasbourg, France.
-Degree in Chemical Engineering from l'Ecole des Hauts

-Polymères, Strasbourg, France
+Degree in Chemical Engineering from l'Ecole des Hauts Polymères, Strasbourg, France

 Board Member of A.O.
 Smith Corporation and L'Oreal SA.